 Plead for the widow.”
 (Isaiah chapter one, BSB version)

 Are we a people who listen to lies?
 Do we lie to ourselves concerning our condition?
-Have we made the gospel a business?
-Are we seated in cushion seats with no Apostles or prophets to bring balance?
-Have we grown fat with knowledge but unaware of our condition?

 Check your teachers and your walk and see if they encourage you to know your identity and gifts.
 To be led by a cloud by day and a fire by night.
 And check me too if you think of me as a teacher.
 And check yourself if you have reached a point where you feel superior to others or the opposite.
 Ask yourself if you feel free, anointed, and secure enough to minister to others and share the Good news with humility instead of an “I know more than you attitude.”
 Ask yourself if you look down on others who you deem less knowledgeable than you.
 Ask yourself if you fear being ostracized from a group due to your lack of knowledge?
 Ask yourself if you have been getting your worth from being in a clique or being acknowledged for your knowledge?